Eli (biblical figure)

+Eli occupies a prominent place in Samaritan religious tradition, as the Samaritans attribute the schism between their community and the Jews to Eli's establishment of a rival shrine at Shiloh, challenging what they regard as the original Israelite sacred site, Mount Gerizim.

 Biblical narrative

-Eli was the high priest (kohen gadol) of Shiloh, the second-to-last Israelite judge (succeeded only by Samuel) before the rule of the Kings of Israel and Judah.
+Eli was a priest (kohen) of Shiloh, the second-to-last Israelite judge (succeeded only by Samuel) before the rule of the Kings of Israel and Judah.

 Hannah

 This story of Hannah, with which the Books of Samuel begin, involves Eli.
 Hannah was the wife of Elkanah.
 She was childless.
 Elkanah also had another wife (Peninnah) who bore him children.
 Peninnah, at every chance, teased and criticised Hannah about her barrenness, to the point of Hannah's deep despair.
 Their husband Elkanah saw Hannah's distress, and attempted to discover the cause of her distress by asking "Hannah, why do you weep?
 Why do you not eat?
 Why is your heart sad?
 Am I not more to you than ten sons?"

 The story indicates that Hannah gave no answer to the questions, and instead rose and presented herself before God.
 She wept bitterly in the temple of Shiloh.
 In her despair, Hannah prayed to God for a child, and promising that if her prayer is granted, she would dedicate her son to God.
 When Eli found Hannah in the temple, she was praying silently with her lips moving.
 Eli witnessed this unusual behavior, and concluded that Hannah was intoxicated.
-After Hannah's explanation of her sobriety, Eli said, “Go in peace, and may the God of Israel grant you what you have requested.”
+After Hannah's explanation of her sobriety, Eli said, "Go in peace, and may the God of Israel grant you what you have requested."
 Hannah went home, filled with hope.
 Subsequently, Hannah became pregnant; her child was named Samuel.
 At the time to offer the yearly sacrifice at the temple, Hannah remained home.
 She promised to go to the temple, when Samuel was weaned and planned to leave him with Eli to be trained as a Nazirite.